All Episodes

 Oh, okay.

-I'm a talking about your friends again.
+I'm a friends again?

-So but for them to have immigrated here, seeking asylum from war, from death, that is what we're here for.
+So, but for them to have immigrated here, seeking asylum from war, from death, that is what we're here for.

-We we should we should help people.
+We should help people.

 We should be able to not take them out of their facility, not take them away from their children.